microsoft/vsts-uservoice-ui-extension/extension/readme.md

 1. Clone the repository
 2. Install node.js
-1. `npm install` to install required dependencies
+3. `npm install` to install required dependencies
+4. 'npm install -g grunt' to install grunt
+5. 'npm install -g tfx-cli'
+5. create ".ftppass" file if grunt needs to deploy the app using FTP (https://github.com/zonak/grunt-ftp-deploy)
-2. `grunt` to build and package the application
+6. `grunt` to build and package the application

 #### Grunt ####